RuanPienaarCode/RUAPIE084_PTO2301_GroupD_RuanPienaar_ITW9_Final/README.md

 icons, etc to improve a users experience when navigating your site.
 #Ensure that your website has:<br>
 ○ good device responsiveness,<br>
-○ makes use of different fonts and colours that contrast well, and ○ makes use of good layout and structuring tools such as Box Model, Flexbox or CSS Grid, etc.
+○ makes use of different fonts and colours that contrast well, and<br>
+○ makes use of good layout and structuring tools such as Box Model, Flexbox or<br>
+CSS Grid, etc.